-Pixel scale for given setup can be calculated with the formula below:
+We can calculate pixel scale for given setup with the formula below:

 scale [“/px] = 206.3 * pixel size [um] / focal length [mm]

 When we consider imaging setup it is good to find out what factors are limiting our capabilities and to to fight them back.
 For low pixel resolution setups (3-4 and more arcsec/px) optics resolution limit is of low importance.
-For these cases the pixel scale itself is limiting factor.
-For very low pixel resolution (6 and more arcsec/px) you may observe, that light from some stars lands only in one pixel.
-It can be noticed for images made with 50-150mm telephoto lenses – most of the stars have the same size and look like sand grains.
+In these cases the pixel scale itself is limiting factor.
+At very low pixel resolution (6 and more arcsec/px) you may observe, that light from some stars lands only in one pixel.
+It happens for example at images made with 50-150mm telephoto lenses – most of the stars have the same size and look like sand grains.
 But these are pure aesthetic issues, I will later show how we can fight with it.

 When pixel scale becomes higher – 3 arcsec/px and less – more and more limiting factors starts to show up:

 - atmospherical seeing.
 Usually for non-premium locations it is in the range 2-3″/px